Drug Use

 • Skin darkening

-Many of the signs of addiction to kratom will show in a person’s behaviors and physical traits.
+Many of the signs of dependence to Kratom will show in a person’s behaviors and physical traits.
 Look for overall changes in personality, habits, and moods.
-Changes in these areas can indicate an addiction.
+Changes in these areas can indicate a dependence.

-When you’re trying to identify a kratom addiction, look for signs of use.
+When you’re trying to identify a Kratom dependence, look for signs of use.
 These include many of the short- and long-term effects listed above.
-If you are continually seeing these signs, the person may be using kratom on a regular basis and developing a dependence.
-Dependence on kratom can also be determined by seeing if you or your loved one experience withdrawal symptoms when not using it.
+If you are continually seeing these signs, the person may be using Kratom on a regular basis and developing a dependence.
+Dependence on Kratom can also be determined by seeing if you or your loved one experience withdrawal symptoms when not using it.

-Here are some other signs of kratom addiction to know:
+Here are some other signs of Kratom dependence to know:

 Physical Symptoms